 Mike Dewey, Managing Director

 The Managing Director’s Health and Safety responsibilities are to ensure that:

-7. The Board recognizes its role in providing health and safety leadership in the Company and to engage the active participation of workers in improving health and safety through continuous improvement
+The Board recognises its role in providing health and safety leadership in the Company and to engage the active participation of workers in improving health and safety through continuous improvement

 Contract / Office Managers

 The Health and Safety responsibilities at this level of management are to ensure that: